 Billing Setup & Efficiency

-Your billing setup and use of technology significantly impacts income.
+Your billing setup and use of technology significantly impact behavioral intervention earnings.
 Manual billing and paperwork can consume hours each week.
 Using a third-party billing company can free up time to take on more clients and focus on service delivery.

 Many ABA business owners are moving to fully paperless and automated workflows using tools like CentralReach.
 Streamlining administrative tasks maximizes time for revenue-generating activities.